cosmos/interchain-security/docs/docs/features/key-assignment.md

 ## Rules

-- A key can be assigned as soon as the consumer addition proposal is submitted to the provider.
+- A key can be assigned to any active (i.e., in the registered, initialized, or launched phase) chain.
 - Validator `A` cannot assign consumer key `K` to consumer chain `X` if there is already a validator `B` (`B!=A`) using `K` on the provider.
 - Validator `A` cannot assign consumer key `K` to consumer chain `X` if there is already a validator `B` using `K` on `X`.
 - A new validator on the provider cannot use a consensus key `K` if `K` is already used by any validator on any consumer chain.